msaakaash/marl-smartgrid-pricing/README.md

 - **Reward optimization** for cost, comfort, and grid stability.
 - **Performance evaluation** on peak load reduction, cost efficiency, and fairness.
 - **Scalable and adaptive** system robust to non-participation and edge conditions.
+- **Security** with  ChaCha20‑Poly1305 - a modern, fast, and authenticated encryption scheme.

 ## Tech Stack